cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The analysis of OPAQUE from {{OPAQUE}} requires the authenticated encryption scheme used to produce envelope to have a special property called random key-robustness (or key-committing).
-This specification enforces this property by utilizing encrypt-then-HMAC in the construction of envelope.
+This specification enforces this property by utilizing encrypt-then-HMAC in the construction of the envelope.
 There is no option to use another authenticated-encryption scheme with this specification.
 (Deviating from the key-robustness requirement may open the protocol to attacks, e.g., {{LGR20}}.)
 We remark that export_key for authentication or encryption requires no special